System Design Space

 • Each VM has its own guest OS.

-• Higher insulation, but higher overhead.
+• They provide stronger isolation, but with higher overhead.

 Container evolution timeline